oVirt/ovirt-site/source/release/4.1.8/index.html.md

  - [BZ 1504691](https://bugzilla.redhat.com/1504691) <b>[downstream clone - 4.1.8] [RFE] Create a Refresh button on Dashboard in Manager UI</b><br>Feature: Add a manual refresh button to the dashboard UI to update the display with currently available system summary information.

+#### oVirt Release Package

+ - [BZ 1516194](https://bugzilla.redhat.com/1516194) <b>[downstream clone - 4.1.8] [RFE] Provide IdM client software in RHVH</b><br>

 #### oVirt Engine

  - [BZ 1501793](https://bugzilla.redhat.com/1501793) <b>[downstream clone - 4.1.8] [RFE] Indicate host needs to be reinstalled to push new configurations.</b><br>There are several settings of a cluster or host which require reinstallation of a host if those settings are changed:<br><br> I. Host with changed settings needs to be reinstalled<br>   1.
 Turning on/off Kdump integration<br>   2.
-Changing command line parameters<br><br> II.
-All hosts in a cluster needs to be reinstalled<br>   1.
-Changing firewall type of a cluster<br><br>The requirement to reinstall was always mentioned in documentation and also WARNING event is raised.<br><br>Unfortunately it was not enough, so no we also show an exclamation mark icon for each host that needs to be reinstalled.
-If cursor is moved over exclamation mark icon, then note that host needs to be reinstalled is displayed.
+Changing command line parameters<br><br>The requirement to reinstall was always mentioned in documentation and also WARNING event is raised.<br><br>Unfortunately it was not enough, so no we also show an exclamation mark icon for each host that needs to be reinstalled.
+When exclamation mark icon is shown, you can find the details about it in Host detail view within Action Items section.
  - [BZ 1484404](https://bugzilla.redhat.com/1484404) <b>fence_drac5 requires specifying custom SSH options to work properly</b><br>Feature: allow for key=key=value format (where the value of a fence option key is itself in a key=value format) in fence agent options <br><br>Reason: support some old drac5 devices that should add <br> ssh_options=-oCiphers=+3des-cbc<br>to the Options field to enable no-longer-enabled-insecure ciphers for SSH connection<br><br>Result: <br>You can use a format of key=key=value in the fence agent options field from UI and API
- - [BZ 1514899](https://bugzilla.redhat.com/1514899) <b>[downstream clone - 4.1.8] [RFE] Persist column visibility and position in browser's local storage</b><br>Feature: Persistent column widths, visibility, and order.<br><br>Reason: The user wants to be able to persist the width, visibility, and order of the columns in the grids on the webadmin UI.<br><br>Result: The width, visibility, and order is now stored in the browsers local storage so that reloads of the webadmin will not reset to the default width, visibility, and order.

 #### oVirt Engine Metrics